What is MyUHDS?

 The following items are allowed granted they are UL Listed, have a double insulated, three prong cord, and have an automatic shutoff: clothes irons, coffee makers, hot pots, rice cookers (only to be used in the kitchen), hair iron, refrigerators (Energy Star rated, 3.1 cubic feet or smaller, plus 11 amps or less, not kept in confined areas).
 For the complete list of items that are allowed please look here.

 Due to health and safety concerns and facility capacity issues, there are a number of appliances that are not allowed in the residence halls.
-Some, not all of the prohibited items are, air conditioners, barbecues, fog, smoke or haze machines, hookahs and hookah smoking accessories, halogen and lava lamps, crockpots or slow cookers, etc. To see a complete list of all prohibited items, please look here .
+Some, not all of the prohibited items are, air conditioners, barbecues, fog, smoke or haze machines, hookahs and hookah smoking accessories, halogen and lava lamps, crockpots or slow cookers, etc. To see a complete list of all prohibited items, please look here.

 Student residents may not have pets in any residential building, with the exception of fish kept in an aquarium no larger than 10 gallons.
 Other exceptions to this policy are granted for students who have approval from Disability Access Services.
 Fish kept as pets in the residential buildings must remain in their aquariums at all times.
 No gravel is allowed down the drains in the sinks, showers, or toilets.
 If you notice stray animals in or around the living groups, please notify a staff member so that the animal can be appropriately assisted or relocated.
 You must not abuse, feed, or bring the animal into any UHDS building.

-Starting in Winter, all residence hall rooms have a wired network connection and most all have wireless coverage.
+All residence hall rooms have a wired network connection and most all have wireless coverage.
 We recommend bringing a network cable to connect to the wired network, even if you plan on using wireless.
 Wired connections are faster, more secure, and more reliable than wireless.
 We highly discourage the use of wireless routers as they may interfere with OSU Secure and OSU Access wireless coverage.
 See your MyUHDS for a link to help.

 If you believe that you have been charged incorrectly or would like to appeal the charges for Housing and Dining, you will need to submit a Petition of Financial Appeal.
 This can be done via your MyUHDS.
 Please keep in mind the petition must be submitted within 45 days of the original charge and will need to provide documentation that you believe is relevant to your cases.
 You also cannot appeal charges that have not been put onto your account.
 The committee will meet within 30 days of your submitted petition and will render their decision to you after the meeting via your ONID email.